OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [*] onClick called.
 [*] Decrypted: I want to believe
 ```

-So without having to dive too deep into the application code, we were able to extract the secret string.
+The hooked function outputted our decrypted string.
+Without having to dive too deep into the application code and its decryption routines, we were able to extract the secret string easily.

 ### Binary Analysis Frameworks